stanfordpython/python-assignments/assign1/README.md

 Besides that, you are free to implement this program however you see fit.
 However, think about the Python style guidelines before continuing.

-You can test your method on “SEOEYMIDWTGFAGAXSEAOQYAIXTRROTY”
+You can test your method on the text inside of `secret_message.txt`.

 ### Error Handling
 Currently, our program makes a lot of strong assumptions - see the Notes section in each part.
 Can you add code to handle cases where these assumptions are violated?
-For example, you should reprompt the user for a file if the file she supplied is invalid.

 ### Encrypt Non-Text Files
-So far, our encryption techniques have been applied solely to letters from the alphabet.
+So far, our ciphers have been applied solely to text-based messages full of ascii letters from the alphabet.
 However, it is possible to extend these encryption methods to work on arbitrary binary data, such as images, audio files, and more.
 For this extension, choose at least one of the encryption techniques and make it work on binary files.
-You will need to use the binary flag when reading from files, which you can read more about here.
+You will need to use the binary flag when reading from files.
 You may want to read about text sequence types compared with binary sequence types as well.

 ## Design

 Please submit a short design document (`design.txt`) describing your approach to each of the parts of the assignment.
-"Short" means a few sentences (2-4) per part discussing the rationale behind your decision to implement this program in the way you did.
+"Short" means just a few sentences (1-3) per part discussing the rationale behind your decision to implement this program in the way you did.

 ## Feedback